 - When not required, the paper or files should be kept in a locked drawer or filing cabinet;

-- Employees should make sure paper and printouts are not left where unauthorised people could see them, like on a printer;
+- Employees should make sure paper and printouts are not left where unauthorized people could see them, like on a printer;

-- When data is stored electronically, it must be protected from unauthorised access, accidental deletion and malicious hacking attempts;
+- When data is stored electronically, it must be protected from unauthorized access, accidental deletion and malicious hacking attempts;

 - Data should be protected by strong passwords that are changed regularly and never shared between employees;

 - If data is stored on removable media (like a CD or DVD), these should be kept locked away securely when not being used;

 - Data should only be stored on designated drives and servers and should only be uploaded to an approved cloud computing service.

 - Servers containing personal data should be sited in a secure location, away from general office space.

 - Data should be backed-up frequently.
 Those back-ups should be tested regularly, in line with the company’s standard backup procedures.

 - Data should never be saved directly to laptops or other mobile devices like tablets or smart phones.

 - All servers and computers containing data should be protected by approvedsecurity software and a firewall.